micolasogawa/micolasogawa/README.md

-# 👋 Hi, I'm Micolas Hiroshi Ogawa
+# 👋 Hi, I'm Mic Ogawa

 Welcome to my GitHub!
 I'm a Tokyo-based **Data Analyst/Scientist and Business Consultant** with a background in engineering, entrepreneurship, and public sector advisory.